BrummieQuinn/Javascript/chapter 6/chapter6.md

 * Planning:
 - just realised I didn't do any planning for the last one, but I didn't really struggle until the anonymous function bit.
-    - I misread anonymous as arrow function: have no idea why apart from the fact that I obviously need to read questions and tasks way more.
+    - I misunderstood anonymous as arrow function: have no idea why apart from the fact that I obviously need to read questions and tasks way more.
-    - if I had planned I'd probably have noticed and adjusted my approach
+    - if I had planned I'd probably have noticed and adjusted my approach (see chapter6.js)

 ### recursive functions:
 - call the same function from inside the function